 Don’t Leave Home Without

-• CDs to download pictures as you travel
+• Memory sticks to download pictures as you travel.

 Some Extra Tips from a Pro

 • Professional option: Pros suggest taking two identical camera bodies.
-One camera has telephoto and the other a normal lens.
+One camera has a telephoto and the other a wide angle lens.
 This is a great backup and also helps avoiding to change lenses when time and opportunities exist in photographing animals.
 Your local photo store might be able to rent you the second one.

 • Set ISO to 200 – 400 early morning and late evening.